 Moreover, attention to data quality can show many advantages, for all data management professionals.
 Improvement to data quality can mean more accurate reporting, better segmentation, and marketing to customers, more accurate inventory systems, and improved manufacturing processes, to name just a few benefits.
 Not only does attention to data prevent loss, but there is potential for huge revenue gains as well.
 For all organizations, there is clearly a relationship between the quality of data and the efficiency of business processes.

-Yet despite the potential benefits of data quality, there are still common misperceptions about what data quality is and how to go about improving corporate information.
-This article will debunk some of the common myths about data quality.
+Yet despite the potential benefits of data quality, there are still common misconceptions about what data quality is and how to go about improving corporate information and its management.

 Myth One: Data Quality Is Not My Problem